'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 toggle caption

 Afghan residents inspect the site of a suicide bombing outside a voter registration center in Kabul on April 22.
 The attack killed four people and wounded at least 15.
-It was one Marai's final assignments for AFP.
+It was one of Marai's final assignments for AFP.

 Shah Marai/AFP/Getty Images